r-obert/xpool.rb/README.md

 class Job
   def run
     puts Process.pid
+  rescue StandardError
+    # It is recommended to always handle exceptions inside a job.
+    # If an exception is not handled, the next job on the queue will run.
   end
 end
 pool = XPool.new(4)
-pool.broadcast Job.new
+pool.broadcast(Job.new)
 pool.shutdown
 ```

 ## <a id='SIGUSR1'>The SIGUSR1 signal</a>

 SIGUSR1 is reserved for use by xpool.rb, it is caught when shutting down a process.
-Feel free to use `SIGUSR2` instead.
+Feel free to use `SIGUSR2` or any other signal instead.

 ## <a id="install">Install</a>